byt3bl33d3r/OffensiveNim/README.md

 For the biggest size decrease use the following flags `-d:danger -d:strip --opt:size`

 Additionally, I've found you can squeeze a few more bytes out by passing `--passc=-flto --passl=-flto` to the compiler.
-Also take at the `Makefile` in this repo.
+Also take a look at the `Makefile` in this repo.

 These flags decrease sizes **dramatically**: the shellcode injection example goes from 484.3 KB to 46.5 KB when cross-compiled from MacOSX!